 Interscholastic athletics are an important part of Cooperstown Central School District’s 360-degree approach to education.

 School sports instill teamwork and self-discipline while teaching lessons students to benefit from for the rest of their lives.

 Cooperstown offers a wide range of athletic opportunities across three seasons.
-Teams compete in Section IV’s Center State Conference and adhere to the rules and regulations of the New York State Department of Education and the New York State Scholastic Public High School Athletic Association.
+Teams compete in Section III’s Center State Conference and adhere to the rules and regulations of the New York State Department of Education and the New York State Scholastic Public High School Athletic Association.